madnanahmed/madnanahmed/README.md

 • vue.js,
 • Twilio, Plivo, Nexmo

-Other than web development, I also have expertise in the following fields.
+In addition to web development, I have expertise in the following fields:

 • GIT / Bitbucket / GitHub
 • Linux